 Three species of Albugo may be found in gardens:

-Albugo candida affects many members of the Cruciferae, including vegetable brassicas and ornamentals such as honesty, aubretia and Aurinia saxatilis.
+Albugo candida affects many members of the Brassicaceae, including vegetable brassicas and ornamentals such as honesty, aubretia and Aurinia saxatilis.
 It is also often seen on the cruciferous weed shepherd’s purse.
 On many of these plants it can sometimes be found in close association with downy mildew.

-Albugo tragopogonis affects members of the Compositae.
+Albugo tragopogonis affects members of the Asteraceae.
 It is the most important disease of salsify and scorzonera, and is found on ornamentals such as Senecio cineraria, gerbera, florist’s cineraria (Pericallis × hybrida) and sunflower.
 Weeds that can be affected include ragwort, groundsel, goat’s-beard and creeping thistle.

 Albugo trianthemae was recorded for the first time in the UK in 2007.
 It affects the Aizoaceae, and has been found on Delosperma and Lampranthus.